kimadactyl/gfsc/work-with-me.md

 You're just starting out a campaign either by yourself, or with a group of friends.
 I can help you convert your political ideas into business and campaign ideas that break the status quo rather than repeating old tactics.

 You're aware you have a lack of technical skills, and want some training and ideas about what's possible.
 I can help mentor and guide you through the modern technological and research landscape.

+Any of these sound like you, not sure, or just want to have a chat?
+[Get in touch](/contact) and let's talk.